 Dr. Mary Campbell (Associate Professor, Sociology) has interests in racial identification and racial inequality, with a special focus on multiracial groups and interracial relationships.
-She has mentored 11 undergraduates working on research projects, several of whom went on to win research awards for their projects.
-She will mentor students on projects testing how proposed changes to the measurement of race and ethnicity would affect our estimates of racial and ethnic inequality in the United States.
-The new design would result in more information about ethnicity for some racial groups than was collected in the 2010 Census, and will change the measurement of multiracial identification for Hispanic/Latinx groups.
-It could also add information on Middle Eastern and North African ancestry, a category not collected in Census data before (one that used to be included in the “White” category).
+She has mentored 12 undergraduates working on research projects, several of whom went on to win research awards for their projects.
+She will mentor students on projects testing how changes to the measurement of race and ethnicity would affect our estimates of racial and ethnic inequality in the United States.
 Undergraduate researchers will participate in survey analysis using data collected by the Census Bureau and the Racial and Ethnic Studies Institute to test how this new information may shape our estimates of racial and ethnic inequality.
-For example, they will test research questions such as (but not limited to): Do people who identify with the “Middle Eastern/North African” category have the same socioeconomic characteristics as White non-Latinx, the group that they have been placed into in the past?
-Do individuals who identify as Hispanic/Latinx and White have the same socioeconomic characteristics as those who identify as only Hispanic/Latinx?
-These are questions of great significance for understanding racial and ethnic inequality in the United States today and how it is measured.
+For example, they will test research questions such as: how does reported racial discrimination vary by the composition of the communities in which people live?

 Robert J. Durán